datalad-handbook/book/docs/basics/101-127-procedures.rst

 .. findoutmore:: Write your own procedures

-   Procedures can come with source code or datasets, but anyone can write their own extension as well, if they wish.
+   Procedures can come with DataLad or its extensions, but anyone can write their own ones in addition, and deploy them on individual machines, or ship them within DataLad datasets.
 This allows to automate routine configurations or tasks in a dataset.
    Some general rules for creating a custom procedure are outlined
    below: